pdjr-n2k/ROM106/README.md

 # ROM106 - NMEA 2000 relay output module

-This module is a specialisation of [NOP100](https://github.com/preeve9534/NOP100) which implements a six channel NMEA 2000 relay output module.

-**ROM106** presents on the NMEA bus as a switchbank device with Class Code 30 (Electrical Distribution) and Function Code 140 (Load Controller).
+This project is a specialisation of [NOP100](https://github.com/preeve9534/NOP100) and implements a six channel NMEA 2000 relay output module which presents on the host NMEA bus as a switchbank device with Class Code 30 (Electrical Distribution) and Function Code 140 (Load Controller).

-PGN 127501 Binary Status Report messages are broadcast to the host NMEA bus reporting module status to any listeners.

-PGN 127502 Switch Bank Control messages addressed to the module's instance number are accepted and used to set the state of the module's relay outputs.
+The module transmits PGN 127501 Binary Status Report messages and responds to PGN 127502 Switch Bank Control messages addressed to the module's instance number.

 The module is powered from the host NMEA bus and has an LEN of 0.5.

 ## Relay outputs

-The relay output sub-system consists of six bistable relays with zero-volt CO, NO and NCC terminals availble for the connection of circuits that should be under module control.
+The module's relay output sub-system consists of six bistable relays with zero-volt CO, NO and NCC terminals availble for the connection of circuits under module control.

 Relay connections are rated for a maximum of 5A at up to 220VAC or 30VDC.